kevin-crook-ucb/ucb_w205_crook_supplement/2019_Fall/synch_session_commands/synch_03.md

 ```
 ! bq query --use_legacy_sql=FALSE --format=csv 'SELECT trip_id, start_station_name, end_station_name, count(trip_id) as trip_freq FROM `bigquery-public-data.san_francisco.bikeshare_trips` GROUP BY trip_id, start_station_name, end_station_name ORDER BY trip_freq DESC LIMIT 5' > result.csv
 ```

+#### Running Google BigQuery queries from the command line using bq may encounter some issues with the ' and ` characters

+BigQuery table names need to be wrapped in back ticks (single back quotes) `

+When running queries from the command line, the examples we have wrap them with single ticks (single straight quotes) ' as in the following example

+bq query --use_legacy_sql=false '
+SELECT count(*)
+FROM `bigquery-public-data.san_francisco.bikeshare_status`'

+What if we need to have a single quote inside?
+There are several ways to get around this.
+One is to wrap the query in double single quotes " and escape the back ticks with a back slash as in \` as in the following example

+bq query --use_legacy_sql=false "
+SELECT count(*)
+FROM \`bigquery-public-data.san_francisco.bikeshare_trips\`
+where start_station_name = 'Mezes' "

+If you are using an editor on the desktop to save queries while you are developing them, please be careful as some editors will place an artistic interpretation of the characters.
+They will often slant single or double quotes to make them look better.
+If it does this, the changes to the characters won't work in BigQuery.